-A well-organized designer should alert you if you’re nearing the limit of your allowed revisions, but you’ll still want to have a sense of that number for yourself.
+A well-organized brand designer should alert you if you’re nearing the limit of your allowed revisions, but you’ll still want to have a sense of that number for yourself.

 Folks usually remember to ask about how long their project will take, but don’t always ask about when we could actually get started.

-Some designers book weeks in advance, others book months in advance.
+Some brand designers book weeks in advance, others book months in advance.
 So it’s important to get a sense of where your project could fall in your designer’s schedule, and how the timing suits your plan for launching your new brand or site.

 Schematic Design Co is a brand + web design studio building plans for value-aligned businesses ready to take bigger swings and build something iconic.